simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

   }
 }
 ```
-The `terraform` block configures Terraform's behavior and requirements.
-It specifies the minimum Terraform version needed and declares which providers the configuration uses.
-This block must be present in every Terraform configuration to ensure compatibility and proper provider installation.
+The `terraform` block configures Terraform's behavior and defines the provider requirements for the configuration.
+It specifies the Terraform version needed and declares which providers versions are required too.
+LAter we shall look at how to define these using version constraints.

+This block must be present in every Terraform configuration created, it won't work without it.
+This is also known as the root module.

 **2. Provider Block**
 ```hcl